Supporting EPM Recovery with Massage

 If you suspect your horse has EPM contact your veterinarian ASAP so they can conduct an examination.
 Your vet will work with you to pick the best treatment plan for your horse.

-Once your horse has completed it’s course of drug treatment, and your veterinarian has cleared it to begin physical activity, you will need to develop a plan for its return to work.
-Stress, pain and tension will interfere with your horse’s ability to recover and will extend recovery time.
+Once your horse has completed his course of drug treatment, and your veterinarian has cleared him to return to physical activity, you will want to develop a plan for how best to bring him back into action.
 To help with this, many veterinarians have begun to incorporate massage therapy into their post medication recovery protocols.

-Massage offers a number of benefits to a horse that’s regaining it’s self-awareness, strength, coordination and athleticism after an illness or injury.
+Massage offers a number of benefits to a horse that’s regaining its self-awareness, strength, coordination and athleticism after any illness or injury.
+Here’s how it can help your horse;

 Massage techniques with different frequencies, amplitudes and intensities stimulate the mechanoreceptors which sense pressure, stretching, vibrations, temperature, touch and motion.
 Through this stimulation, additional proprioceptive and kinesthetic information is generated improving self awareness, coordination, and balance for safer movement.
 (Kinesthesia is awareness of how the body is moving in space or the ability to feel movements of the limbs and body.
 Proprioception is the awareness of where the body is in space, regardless of how it got into that position).

-Massage physically stimulates weak and inactive muscles to bring them back into action, helping your horse regain strength and control and build stronger, more supple muscles.
+Massage helps physically stimulate weak and inactive muscles to bring them back into action, helping your horse regain strength and control and build stronger, more supple muscles.

 Massage eases sore, tight muscles and supples fascia and joints for more correct and balanced movement.